lexeme78557/lexeme78557.github.io/_posts/2023-05-01-adversarial-attacks.md

 ![fgsm_eq](https://cdn-5f733ed3c1ac190fbc56ef88.closte.com/wp-content/uploads/2018/05/fgsm.png)
 This is the mathematical formulation.
 The reason FGSM works is that we are slowly shifting the image so that the loss towards the correct label grows so much so that our model will relabel our image something else.
 In the example above, we are moving away from the true panda class and shifting instead to some other incorrect one.
 The algorithm does not care what the other one is as long as it is not panda.

-Here are some examples of misclassifications attacking a pretrained resnet18 model using images from the ImageNette dataset.
+Here are some examples of misclassifications attacking a pretrained [resnet50] (https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html) model using images from the [ImageNette](https://github.com/fastai/imagenette) dataset.
 ![fgsm_images](https://raw.githubusercontent.com/drinkingtea2223/drinkingtea2223.github.io/main/assets/pngs/fgsm-resnet.png)

 ## Algorithm 2 --- i-FGSM

-i-FGSM, also known as Basic Iterative Method (BIM), is an extension of FGSM as its title would suggest.
+i-FGSM, iterative FGSM or also known as Basic Iterative Method (BIM), is an extension of FGSM as its title would suggest.
 The method is iterative as it performs FGSM multiple times
 This is the equation used as mentioned in the 2017 paper
 ![ifgsm_eq](https://raw.githubusercontent.com/drinkingtea2223/drinkingtea2223.github.io/87ea49a63eb80cb3d8ee313b955b7f0669d1ced0/assets/pngs/ifgsm_eq.png)

 The number of iterations that we perform is not static.
-Instead we apply a heuristic min(ε + 4, 1.25)
+Instead we apply a heuristic min(ε + 4, 1.25) as the 2017 paper suggests.
+The point of using this heuristic is to limit the computational costs while still aiming to reach the best possible results.
+Due to this being an iterative method, we must compute a step of gradient descent every iteration which is why this method is much slower to run than FGSM.
+There are clear benefits however as will be reviewed in depth later down in the post.
+But from a cursory glance, an iterative method will allow for

+Similarly, here are some misclassified images from ImageNette
 ![ifgsm_images](https://raw.githubusercontent.com/drinkingtea2223/drinkingtea2223.github.io/main/assets/pngs/ifgsm-resnet.png)

 ## Algorithm 3 --- L.L.Class